-- Respect Indigenous culture.
-Indigenous sites represent thousands of years of living culture of special significance to Indigenous people.
+- Respect cultural sites and places.
+Baga represents thousands of years of living culture and is of special significance to the Darumbal people.
 These sites are easily damaged yet irreplaceable.
-Look at, enjoy, but do not touch them.
+Look at, enjoy, but please do not climb them.

-- Please be considerate.
-People visit parks and forests to enjoy nature, not noisy radios or people.
+- Please be considerate of others.
+People visit parks and forests to enjoy nature and the peace it offers.

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

 Baga National Park became a national park in 1977.
-Queensland Parks and Wildlife Service, through the Department of Environment and Science, is responsible for managing the park and a draft management plan has been prepared.
+Queensland Parks and Wildlife Service, through the Department of Environment and Science, is responsible for managing the park.

 Capricorn Coast Visitor Information Centre